 Fertilizer

 Magnolia needs a lot of nutrients to bloom abundantly.
-It also needs a little more nitrogen than other trees because of its large leaves.
+Its large leaves also need a little more nitrogen than other trees.

 The best fertilizer is one that holds a little more nitrogen than phosphorus and potassium.
-Prefer slow-release pellets.
+I prefer slow-release pellets.
 Make sure the product contains at least some iron and magnesium.

 Fertilize in the spring when the first leaves appear.
 If the pellets have a release time of 6-9 months, one spring application per year is enough.
-If the fertilizer is less than 3-4 months of release time, re-apply it, but no later than mid-summer.
+If the fertilizer is less than 3-4 months of release, re-apply it until mid-summer.

 Read more: How Do You Fertilize Magnolia Trees?